"One of the very nicest things about life is the way we must regularly stop whatever it is we are doing and devote our attention to eating."

 1. Nasi Lemak or Chicken Rice

-Of Peranakan (Chinese and Malay) origin, the hugely popular Laksa is a spicy noodle soup with coconut milk, topped with shrimps or cockles and fishcake.
-There are three basic types of laksa's you can find, the curry laksa the coconut based curry soup; the asam laksa tamarind based soup and the third type which is a combination of the curry and asam laska.
+Of Peranakan (Chinese and Malay) origin, the hugely popular Laksa is a spicy noodle soup with coconut milk, topped with shrimps or cockles and fishcakes.
+There are three basic types of laksa's you can find, the curry laksa the coconut-based curry soup; the Asam laksa tamarind-based soup, and the third type which is a combination of the curry and asam laksa.
 I don't know about you, but my mouth is already watering!

 3. Fish Head Curry

 Essentially a Bengali food item, this dish has crossed borders and found its way to Malaysia and Singapore.
-Easily one of the most talked about recipes, Singapore's Fish Head Curry is served in different styles by many restaurants.
-The South Indian style – served by Muthu's curry – defines itself more through the spices it uses while the Chinese style comes flavoured with coconut milk.
+Easily one of the most talked-about recipes, Singapore's Fish Head Curry is served in different styles by many restaurants.
+The South Indian style – served by Muthu's curry – defines itself more through the spices it uses while the Chinese style comes flavored with coconut milk.

 4. Char Siew Pau

-A Cantonese dish, it is a bun filled with tender, moist barbecued meat.
-It’s a type of a dim sum and comes in two types.
+A Cantonese dish is a bun filled with tender, moist barbecued meat.
+It’s a type of dim sum and comes in two types.
 The steamed bun is white tender and moist, whereas the baked one is slightly browned and glazed.
-The many different versions of it are found in most hawker centres and restaurants in Singapore.
+The many different versions of it are found in most hawker centers and restaurants in Singapore.

-Most seafood lovers flock to Singapore's many seafood restaurants for its chilli crab - crabs cooked in sweet, spicy tomato-based sauce.
-As with everything else, crabs are cooked with much variety here – black pepper, chilli, white pepper, and with variations to the spiciness in sauces.
-A scrumptious dish, it ranked 35th on 'World's 50 most delicious foods' list complied by CNN Go in 2011.
+Most seafood lovers flock to Singapore's many seafood restaurants for its chili crab - crabs cooked in a sweet, spicy tomato-based sauce.
+As with everything else, crabs are cooked with much variety here – black pepper, chili, white pepper, and with variations to the spiciness in sauces.
+A scrumptious dish, it ranked 35th on the 'World's 50 most delicious foods' list compiled by CNN Go in 2011.